SachinSarv1473/Chatbot-Using-Python-/README.md

 - `app.py`: This is the main Python script that contains the Flask application and the chatbot logic.
 - `templates/index.html`: This is the frontend of the web application.
 - `dialogs.txt`: This is the dataset used to train the chatbot model.
+- `NMphase5.ipynb`: Complete documentation of the project with executed codes and outputs.

 ## Dependencies